Learn About Tea

-When we consider what fine teas, wines, coffees, and spirits add to our taste experience, it is no wonder that this beverage so steeped in a rich history is finally getting the recognition that it well deserves!
-Here at Light of Day Organics, we believe that we are in the midst of an overdue National immersion into the wonderful world of loose leaf tea.
-Glad you found us!
+When we consider what fine teas, wines, coffees, and spirits add to our taste experience, it is no wonder that this beverage so steeped in a rich history is FINALLY getting the recognition that it well deserves!
+Here at Light of Day Organics, we believe that we are in the midst of a National immersion into the wonderful world of loose leaf tea.
+We're so glad you found us.
+Welcome.

 TEA BASICS

-In our opinion, Tea is just the perfect beverage for today’s busy world.
-It is subtle, healthy, and sophisticated, and it reminds us that the world can wait until the cup is finished.
-So, please make time to nurture yourself today by drinking some Light of Day Organic Teas or Tisanes (herbal teas that are naturally caffeine-free).
+In our opinion, Tea is the perfect beverage for today’s busy world.
+It is subtle, healthy, sophisticated, and it reminds us that the world can wait until the cup is finished.
+Please let this be your prompter to nurture yourself today by drinking some delicious Light of Day Organic Teas.

 How to correctly prepare different styles of tea: